CYD-poolen/cyd.liu.se/Contact.md

 ## Administrators

-The system administrators currently working in CYD-poolen are Hans-Filip Elo, Victor Näslund and Christian Luckey.
+The system administrators currently working in CYD-poolen are Hans-Filip Elo, Martin Estgren and Christian Luckey.

 ## Mail
 The best way to contact the system administrators is through mail.
 The address is [{{ site.email }}]({{ site.email }}).